 Instructions

-- Whip the cream to firm peaks.
+- Prepare whipped cream: Whip the cream to firm peaks.
+Set aside.

-- Gently fold the whipped cream into the milk mixture, working in batches and stirring gently so the cream doesn’t deflate.
-Once combined, divide the mixture in half and color one half a soft pink color, and leave the other half white.
+- Divide and color: Once combined, divide the mixture in half and color one half a soft pink color, and leave the other half white.

-- Take a 6-cup storage container or loaf pan, and alternate adding scoops of white and pink cream into the container.
+- Fill storage container: Take a 6-cup storage container or loaf pan, and alternate adding scoops of white and pink cream into the container.
 Swirl a knife through the cream until the colors are mixed up in pretty swirls.
-Sprinkle the top of the ice cream with the reserved sprinkles and cookie pieces.

-- Freeze the container for 4-6 hours, until very firm.
+- Finish and freeze: Sprinkle the top of the ice cream with the reserved sprinkles and cookie pieces.
+Freeze the container for 4-6 hours, until very firm.

 Video